romnn/microgpusim/WIP.md

 #### TODO

-- commit all those many many changes
+- DONE: commit all those many many changes
-- move stat transfer into own file for cleaner separation
+- DONE: move stat transfer into own file for cleaner separation
-- clean up stats bridge for now
+- DONE: clean up stats bridge for now
 - move stats into own module? can be reused for playground

   - what does playground already use? otherwise we have the conversion in validate?